MANUFACTURER(S): Mitsubishi - Japan

 RATE-OF-CLIMB: 1,499 feet-per-minute (457 meters-per-minute)

-Detailing the development and operational history of the Mitsubishi Ki-21 (Sally) Medium Bomber Aircraft
+Detailing the development and operational history of the Mitsubishi Ki-21 (Sally) Medium Bomber Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 The Mitsubishi Ki-21 (codenamed "Sally" by the Allies) was a successful medium bomber in service with the Japanese Air Force since 1939, seeing combat action up until 1945 despite the fact that the aircraft was already outclassed by the crop of American and English airplanes in the theater.
 Nevertheless, the Ki-21 proved a success since its inception and would become even more lethal when in use as kamikaze aircraft.
 While an adequate aircraft in its own right, the Ki-21 suffered form the same major drawbacks inherent in most of the Japanese designs of World War 2 - inadequate defensive armament and armor protection for the crew.